CarrotManMatt/DangerDine/README.md

 # DangerDine

-An exciting web app that suggests restaurants to eat at in you local area that have a very poor food hygiene rating
+An exciting web app that suggests restaurants to eat at in your local area that have a very poor food hygiene rating

 ![Tests](https://github.com/CarrotManMatt/DangerDine/actions/workflows/tests.yml/badge.svg)